Semi-discrete optimal transport techniques for the compressible semi-geostrophic equations: Introduction

 Numerical methods for the SG equations date back to the development of the geometric method of Cullen \& Purser \cite{Cullen:1984}.
 More recently, major developments in the field of numerical optimal transport have given rise to efficient numerical methods for solving the SG equations.
-Semi-discrete optimal transport has been used to obtain solutions of the 2-dimensional SG Eady slice equations \cite{Egan:2022} and the 3D incompressible SG equations \cite{Lavier:2024}, while entropy-regularised discrete optimal transport \cite{Benamou:2023, Carlier:2024} has been used to solve the Eady slice equations.
+Semi-discrete optimal transport has been used to obtain solutions of the 2-dimensional SG Eady slice equations \cite{Egan:2022} and the 3D incompressible SG equations \cite{Lavier:2024}, while entropy-regularised discrete optimal transport has been used to solve the Eady slice equations \cite{Benamou:2023, Carlier:2024} and the semigeostrophic shallow water equations \cite{Benamou:2025}.
+Note that $\mathcal{W}[\alpha_t]$ can be formally rewritten as $\mathcal{W}[\alpha_t](\vb{y}) = - \f^{-2} \, y_3 \, J \nabla \psi_t(\vb{y})$, where $(\varphi_t,\psi_t)$ is an optimal Kantorovich potential pair for transporting $\sigma_*[\alpha_t]$ to $\alpha_t$ with cost $c$ \cite{Lavier:2025}.
+This expression could be convenient for applying the techniques from \cite{Benamou:2025,Benamou:2023,Carlier:2024} to the compressible SG equations.
 Other applications of semi-discrete optimal transport in fluid dynamics are studied for example in \cite{Gallouet:2018, Gallouet:2022}.
 The finite element method has recently been used to solve a 2D version of the compressible SG equations \cite{Cotter:2025}.